seems to be a theme running through a lot of your discussions which throws

 unconscious the children will not be able to articulate

 it.
 Instead, the children will express the emotional pain through their behavior.
 They

 they may become depressed or anxious,

-they may abuse alcohol, use marijuana or other drugs, or engage in criminal
+may abuse alcohol, use marijuana or other drugs; or they may engage in criminal

 activity.
 It’s psychologically inevitable—until someone says, “Enough.
 This has to

 And how will it stop?
 Well, either the

 children will go into psychotherapy, but either way, if the truth of the parents

 emotional pain is brought out into the open, the children will finally realize that